rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

         }
 ```

-7. Push the changes to git
+7. Push the changes to git.

 ```bash
 cd /projects/pet-battle